-Transmission fluid is used as a lubricant in different vehicles for the components of transmission to optimize performance.
+How to Drain Transmission Fluid, Transmission fluid is used as a lubricant in different vehicles for the components of transmission to optimize performance.
 There are two types of transmission fluid automatic and manual transmission fluid.
 In vehicles, with automatic transmission, the transmission fluid sometimes also acts as a coolant to maintain vehicle temperature.

-Usually, after the car has traveled over than 50,000km, the transmission fluid needs to be drained and replaced with a new one.
+Usually, after the car has traveled over 50,000km, the transmission fluid needs to be drained and replaced with a new one.
 Now the question arises how to drain the transmission fluid?
 Listed below are points that can help you learn more about how to drain the transmission fluid.

 - Steps of How to Drain Transmission Fluid